-The communication of the project is unified along a common visual identity.
+The communication of the project will be unified along a common visual identity.
 A coherent visual chart (colours, fonts, designs) is derived from the project logo and provided in several formats (document templates etc.).
-This visual identity is used extensively throughout the project lifetime, creating a distinguishable brand that will be recognised in the water and ICT communities both in the EU and in India.
+This visual identity will be used extensively throughout the project lifetime, creating a distinguishable brand that will be recognised in the water and ICT communities both in the EU and India.

-A variety of promotion and dissemination tools is used to achieve the objectives of the project.
-For each communication opportunity, the tools and messages are adapted to the targeted audience (along the 6W strategy - What, Why, When, hoW, Where and to Whom).
-Project partners use diverse promotion channels, such as the project website, project communications, flyers and posters, newsletters, as well as social media.
-The entire publicity material follows the LOTUS branding, defined at the start of the project.
+A variety of promotion and dissemination tools will be used to achieve the objectives of the project.
+For each communication opportunity, the tools and messages shall be adapted to the targeted audience (along the 6W strategy - What, Why, When, hoW, Where and to Whom).
+Project partners will use diverse promotion channels, such as the project website, project communications, flyers and posters, newsletters, as well as social media.
+The entire publicity material will follow the LOTUS branding, defined at the start of the project.

-It was decided to focus on the following points regarding dissemination:
+It was decided to act on the following points with regard to dissemination:

-- Set-up and update the project web site (maintained after the project's end), as well as social media accounts and groups; - Creation of short articles/interviews for updating the website after main events/project results; - Publication of specific project communications and news on the LOTUS website, at the beginning and at the end of the project and after important project milestones and events (5 overall), as well as targeted project newsletters (6 overall) - Participation in major events and conferences of interest to the project - Organisation of 3 end-users' public events (one for each main end-users' group) and a public final event - Dissemination of analysis reports (social science analyses, public scientific results...)
+- Set-up and update the project web site (maintained after project end), as well as social media accounts and groups; - Creation of short articles/interviews for updating the website after main events/project results; - Publication specific project communications and news on the LOTUS website, at the beginning and at the end of the project and after important project milestones and events (5 overall), as well as targeted project newsletters (6 overall) - Participation in major events and conferences of interest to the project - Organisation of 3 end-users' public events (one for each main end-users' group), a public final event - Dissemination of analysis reports (social science analyses, public scientific results...)

-Partners are also asked to use their networks for communicating about the LOTUS project.
+Partners are also asked to use their networks for communication about the LOTUS project.